TheSilvered/nest/docs/c_api/c_api-format.md

 - `str_len`: the length in bytes of the string, if set to zero it will be calculated with [`strlen`](https://man7.org/linux/man-pages/man3/strlen.3.html)
-- `out_len`: pointer to be set with the lengh of the output string, if set to `NULL` it will be ignored
+- `out_len`: pointer to be set with the length of the output string, if set to `NULL` it will be ignored
 - `shallow`: if set to true it will only escape special characters, like the `R` and `A` flags